Why GPS Teen Tracking Is Good Parenting?

 Parents have a responsibility to teach their teen drivers how to drive safely.
 In a survey conducted by Allstate Insurance Co., 89 percent of teens said their parents are the biggest influence on how they drive.
 But parents also know that teenagers don't always use the best judgment or follow the rules.

-Parents have a right to know what their teens are doing behind the wheel, where they are going, and how fast.
-Vehicle Tracking GPS technology now gives parents a tool for tracking a teen driver and monitoring his or her use of the family car.
-GPS vehicle trackers send real-time data of the location and speed of a vehicle to a PC, tablet, or smartphone.
+Parents have a right to know what their teens are doing behind the wheel, where they are going, and how fast they are traveling.
+GPS technology now gives parents a tool for tracking a teen driver and monitoring his or her use of the family car.
+GPS vehicle trackers send real-time data of the location and speed of a vehicle to your tracking app which can be accessed via PC, tablet, or smartphone.
 The devices can also be programmed to send an alert if the driver exceeds a set speed limit, or travels outside established boundaries.

-Roughly the size of a cell phone, Open Box GPS trackers can be either displayed out in the open, or used to track a vehicle covertly.
+Roughly the size of a cell phone, GPS trackers can be either displayed out in the open, or used to track a vehicle covertly.
 The choice is yours as to whether you want to inform your teen that they're being tracked (more on that later), or if you just want a window into their habits without them knowing.
-Whatever route you choose, GPS tracking can help turn your teen into a great driver.
+Whatever route you choose, GPS tracking can help you guide your teen into better driving habits.

 Reinforcing Good Behavior